-Directions: Quabbin programs meet at 9:45 a.m. in the country store at the Petersham common.
-(Please note: common we will carpool-caravan to one of the Quabbin gates.
+Directions: Quabbin programs meet at 9:45 a.m. in the back room of the country store across from the From the common we will carpool-caravan to a North Quabbin natural area.
 From Boston take Exit 17 (Rte.
 32) and go south 6 miles to the common.
-From other directions see a roadmap or google maps.
+From other directions see a roadmap or internet map service.
 Registration: Use the linked registration blank only to register for "Quabbin Trails" programs described on this page..(For events on the Sponsored Programs page, refer directly to the sponsoring organization for details and

-If you wish to register after the deadline indicated in the program description above, please call or e- to ensure that the program has openings.
+If you wish to register after the deadline indicated in the program description above, please e-mail first to ensure that the program has openings.